wwu-webtech/ashlar/README.md

           gulp:
             service: node

-To spin up a local server and install required services run `lando start`
+To spin up a local server and install required services run `lando start`.

-Open one of the URLs output to the screen in a browser (something like `http://localhost:32787` or `http://my-app-name.lndo.site`) and follow the on screen instructions to install Drupal
+Open one of the URLs output to the screen in a browser (something like `http://localhost:32787` or `http://my-app-name.lndo.site`) and follow the on screen instructions to install Drupal.

   * When you get to the database screen you can get the username, password, and database name (probably all `drupal8`) by running